AlaskaAirlines/AuroInstall/README.md

   - **Quarterly Minor Releases**: Introduces new features and improvements predictably every quarter.
   - **Annual Major Releases**: Aligns with Node.js LTS updates to maintain compatibility with current development standards.

-##  AuroKit Project Policy and Maintenance Guidelines
+##  Auro Install Kit Project Policy and Maintenance Guidelines

 **Objective:**
-AuroKit serves as a comprehensive wrapper for the Auro Design System, allowing users to install a single package to access all Auro components.
+Auro Install Kit serves as a comprehensive wrapper for the Auro Design System, allowing users to install a single package to access all Auro components.
 This document defines the policies for updates, testing, and release cadence to ensure seamless integration and stability.

 ### Update and Release Policy:

 1. Patch Updates:
    - Users manage patch updates via `npm update`.
-   - AuroKit will not release new versions for individual component patch updates, as consumers can apply these updates independently.
-AuroKit's package.json uses the `~` version range for each Auro package to ensure that `npm update` will only affect PATCH releases.
+   - Auro Install Kit will not release new versions for individual component patch updates, as consumers can apply these updates independently.
+Auro Install Kit's package.json uses the `~` version range for each Auro package to ensure that `npm update` will only affect PATCH releases.

 2. Minor Updates:
    - All minor updates of individual Auro components must be tested in combination to confirm compatibility and system integrity.
-   - AuroKit will be released with a minor version update to include these tested components.
+   - Auro Install Kit will be released with a minor version update to include these tested components.
-   - Minor releases of AuroKit are limited to once per quarter.
+   - Minor releases of Auro Install Kit are limited to once per quarter.

 3. Major Updates:
    - Major component updates trigger a thorough integration test across all components.
-   - AuroKit will issue a major release upon successful integration of these updates.
+   - Auro Install Kit will issue a major release upon successful integration of these updates.
-   - Major releases of AuroKit are limited to once per year.
+   - Major releases of Auro Install Kit are limited to once per year.

 ### Version Management:
 - `npm update` will only permit patch updates for individual components to avoid unintended breaking changes.